Most isolated acromial factures can be managed non-operatively.

 Depending on the approach, this procedure may be performed with the patient in a beach chair position or lateral position.

-For simple fractures of the acromion, a superior approach, ie a superior extension of the anterolateral (deltoid split) or a sabercut approach, is recommended.
+For simple fractures of the acromion, a superior approach, ie a superior scapular approach or a sabercut approach, is recommended.

 For associated complex injuries requiring an anterior approach, the sabercut approach may be extended into the deltopectoral approach (eg, coracoid, glenoid, proximal humerus fractures).